The fuel pump relay is an important component of the fuel system of your vehicle.

 If the cause persists the relay can go bad again.

-Fuel Pump Relay Symptoms
+Signs of a Bad Fuel Pump Relay

 The relay can go bad due to a number of reasons from dust to electrical power surges, anything can affect the well-being of a fuel pump relay.
 Both dust and sudden voltage increases can influence a fuel pump relay’s performance and cause the vital function of an engine to malfunction.